Concordium/concordium-base/rust-bins/wallet-notes/README.md

 - `"capital"` ... string containing the amount to be staked.

+- `"restakeEarnings"` ... bool indicating whether earnings should be restaked.

+- `"metadataUrl"` ... string containing a metadata URL.
+Max size is 2048 bytes.

 - `"openStatus"` ... whether the pool is closed, open for delegation or closed for new delegators.
   This is indicated with one of the strings `"openForAll"`, `"closedForNew"`, or `"closedForAll"`.